 Commonwealth v.
 Grimstead, 12 Va.
 App.
 1066, 1067, 407 S.E.2d 47, 48 (1991).
-So viewed, the evidence in this case proved that Christian was the driver of the vehicle and had possession of the vehicle.
-Absent any evidence to the contrary, that evidence was sufficient to prove that Christian lawfully possessed the truck and had a reasonable expectation of privacy in the vehicle and its contents.
-No evidence proved that the vehicle was not Christian's or was not lawfully in Christian's control and possession.
+So viewed, the evidence in this case proved that Paschall was a passenger in the vehicle.
+His presence in the vehicle established that he had a possessory interest in the vehicle.
+Absent any evidence to the contrary, that evidence was sufficient to prove that Paschall was lawfully present in the truck, had a possessory interest in its contents, and had a reasonable expectation of privacy in the vehicle and its contents.
+No evidence proved that the vehicle was not Paschall's or was not lawfully in Paschall's possession and control.

 A person who lawfully possesses a vehicle, whether that person's or another's, has standing to challenge the search of that vehicle while that person is present in the vehicle.
 See United States v.
 Miller, 821 F.2d 546, 548 (11th Cir.
 1987); Hardy v.
 Commonwealth, 17 Va.
 App.
 677, 680, 440 S.E.2d 434, 436 (1994).
 Moreover, the principle is well established that "[t]he privacy interest that must be established to support standing is an interest in the area searched, not an interest in the items found."
 United States v.
 Manbeck, 744 F.2d 360, 374 (4th Cir.
 1984).
-Thus, the trial judge properly reached the merits of the suppression motion because no evidence disputed the right of Christian to be lawfully in possession of the vehicle.
+Thus, the trial judge properly reached the merits of the suppression motion because no evidence disputed the right of

+Paschall to be lawfully in the vehicle.